hoeggsoftware/dataweave1katas/README.md

 ## Exercise 14

-Take the results of FizzBuzz (Exercise 13) and create two lists, one that is all the odd number entries, and other that is all the even.
+Take the results of FizzBuzz (Exercise 13) and create three lists, one that is all the odd number entries, one that is all the even, and a third that contains all entries that are prime.
+The prime calculation will be handled by the isPrime flow.
 {
 	"even": [],
+	"odd": [],
-	"odd": []
+	"prime": []
 }

 See src/test/resources/output/exercise14-out.json for expected output.